Lily-Qi/EventMe/README.md

 4. Close the emulator by clicking the "x" on the emulator tab
 5. Click “Run ‘app’” to restart the emulator
 6. EventMe is running
+7. Please allow EventME to access this device's location when there is a pop-up window asks for it, in order to use all functionalities of the App.